MEET THE

 marla.segal@fssa.in.gov / 317.452.0380

 Marla Segal comes to Indiana AEYC with a Bachelor of Science degree in Elementary Education from Indiana University and 16 years of experience in Early Childhood Education.
-Marla has worked closely with On My Way Pre-K program since conception in 2015.
+Marla has worked closely with On My Way Pre-K program since its conception in 2015.
 Within Marla’s years of experience, she has also held several key positions in the ECE field; a Director of a PTQ Level 4 and NAEYC Accredited Child Care Center, Assistant Director, Office Manager, and a Pre-K teacher.
 Outside of work, Marla likes to bake and spend time with her family!

 erica.woodward@fssa.in.gov / 812.260.0011